baldogiRichard/apex-copy-excel-to-ig/README.md

 <br>
 <b>Paste from clipboard</b>
 <br>
-<p>In this case the copied data from the excel file will be pasted to the IG.</p>
-<p>Please note that the insertion will work only if the user first copies the data (CTRL+C) then pastes it to the site (CTRL+V) and then clicks the button if it were created under a click event.</p>
+<p>In this case the copied data from the excel file will be pasted to the IG.
+Please note that the insertion will work only if the user first copies the data (CTRL+C) then pastes it to the site (CTRL+V) and then clicks the button if it were created under a click event.</p>
 <b>Export selected to Excel</b>
 <br>
 <p>There are 2 logics defined:</p>